ericpriceco/ericpriceco.github.io/_posts/2014-05-13-jekyll-blog.md

 Open your browser and go to either 0.0.0.0:4000 or localhost:4000 to see Jekyll powered site.

 In my next post I will cover creating a blog with partials and layouts.
-Send me a message if you have any questions or comments.